rapidsai/cuspatial/cpp/doc/libcuspatial_refactoring_guide.md

 ## Example API

 Following is an example iterator-based API for `cuspatial::haversine_distance`.
+(See below for discussion of API documentation.)

 ```C++
 template <class LonLatItA,